dreampulse/modelizer/README.md

 ## Defining Models (Schema definition)

 Everything in Modelizer starts with a model definition.

+### Attributes

 The folowing example shows how define attributes of your model.

 ```javascript
 // Import Modelizer